Housing and Community Development

 HCD Program Manager

-Pre-Applications for 2015 KC CDBG non-housing funds available
+Application Materials for 2015 KC CDBG non-housing funds

 Notice Of Funds Available for 2015 CDBG Capital Funds